Clean Up Unreferenced Files from a Git LFS Repository

 Cleaning Up Unreferenced Files Examples

-This example cleans up Git LFS files from Artifactory, using the configuration from the .git directory located in the current directory.
+This example cleans up Git LFS files from Artifactory using the .git directory in the current directory.
+The LFS repository is auto-detected from .lfsconfig or .git/config.
+If auto-detection fails, use --repo as shown in Examples 4 and 5.

 jf rt glc

-This example cleans up Git LFS files from Artifactory, using the configuration from the .git directory located inside the path/to/git/config directory.
+This example cleans up Git LFS files from Artifactory using the .git directory located inside path/to/git/config.
+The LFS repository is auto-detected from that Git repo's configuration.

 jf rt glc path/to/git/config

-This example cleans up a specific Git LFS repository in Artifactory.
+This example cleans up a named Git LFS repository in Artifactory.
+The user is prompted for confirmation before deletion.

 jf rt glc --repo=my-gitlfs-repo